Iran nuclear talks: Is US following path that failed with North Korea?

 Indirect talks between the U.S. and Iran resumed Nov.
 29 in Vienna after a five-month hiatus.
 But no progress was made as the U.S. responded to Tehran’s maximalist demand for full sanctions removal by doubling down on the Trump administration’s “maximum pressure” campaign of increasing sanctions.

 The talks broke off suddenly last week when Iranian negotiators said they needed time to consult with their government.
 That left European powers leading the diplomatic effort to rescue the JCPOA, warning that only “weeks” remain to reach a deal before Iran’s fast-advancing nuclear program makes diplomacy moot.
+On Thursday it was announced that the talks would resume Dec.
+27.

 The North Korea precedent